robtweed/qewd/up/README.md

 ## Pre-requisites

 It's very quick and simple to get started in this mode, because all you need to install on each machine that will host a MicroService is Docker.
-Everything else is handled by each instance of the QEWD Docker Container (which is available from the Docker Hub as rtweed/docker-server (or, if you use a Raspberry Pi: rtweed/docker-server-rpi )
+Everything else is handled by each instance of the QEWD Docker Container (which is available from the Docker Hub as *rtweed/qewd-server* or, if you use a Raspberry Pi: *rtweed/docker-server-rpi*)

 There are lots of documents on the Internet that describe how to install Docker.
 If you use Ubuntu 18.04, I’ve found [this to be an excellent set of instructions](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04).